 Navigating through associate training and development.

-More often, firms prefer to hire associate lawyers with experience.
-These law firms are betting that their lateral associate hires come properly trained by their former employers.
+These law firms prefer to hire associate lawyers with experience.
+They hire lateral associates who they assume have been properly trained by their former employers.
 However, this is not always the case.

-Contributing to the training reticence are associates who leave firms prematurely.
-Additionally, many clients are not willing to underwrite training costs, or in some instances, even let lawyers work on their cases.
+Associates who leave firms prematurely contribute to the training reticence.
+Additionally, many clients refuse to pay for training associates, and in some instances, for even letting associates work on their cases.

-In our experience, all of these factors add up to a series of missed opportunities, accelerated law firm aging and diminished competitiveness.
+We have watched these factors add up to a series of missed opportunities, accelerating law firm aging and diminishing competitiveness.

-For those firms who see the value in investing in the development of new attorneys, we recommend a process that includes the following elements:
+For those who can see the value in investing in the development of new attorneys, we recommend a process that includes the following elements:

 - Formal training plan and budget;